 2017 Partner Award: Consulate General of Mexico, Sacramento

-In 2014, for initiation of President Peña Nieto, the Embassy of Mexico in the United States urged the Mexican Consular Network in the US to sensitize with the LGBTQ community, promoting consular services and joining causes in favor of LGBTQ rights.
-In that sense, in 2015, the Consulate General of Mexico in Sacramento enrolled to participate in the “Sacramento Gay Pride” becoming the first Consulate of Mexico in the United States to participate in this festivities and bringing a message to the Mexican LGBTQ community of support and inclusion.
+In 2014, for initiation of President Peña Nieto, the Embassy of Mexico in the United States urged the Mexican Consular Network in the US to sensitize with the LGBTQ+ community, promoting consular services and joining causes in favor of LGBTQ+ rights.
+In that sense, in 2015, the Consulate General of Mexico in Sacramento enrolled to participate in the “Sacramento Gay Pride” becoming the first Consulate of Mexico in the United States to participate in these festivities and bringing a message to the Mexican LGBTQ+ community of support and inclusion.
 After three years of participation, more Mexican Consulates across the country have joined PRIDE festivities.
-The Consulate General of Mexico, Sacramento takes a proactive approach to ensuring that LGBTQ immigrants feel safe, welcome, and affirmed in their multiple identities.
+The Consulate General of Mexico, Sacramento takes a proactive approach to ensuring that LGBTQ+ immigrants feel safe, welcome, and affirmed in their multiple identities.